Cromunus/DOue5-style-guide/README.md

 > This also extends the full path name of an asset for very little benefit.
 The `S_` prefix for a static mesh is only two characters, whereas `Meshes/` is seven characters.

 Not doing this also prevents the inevitability of someone putting a static mesh or a texture in a `Materials` folder.

+**Note: For DO Projects we decided to use 08_Meshes as a filtering method since PF (Prefabs) can be both blueprints and meshes.
+By keeping Prefabs and component meshes in seperate structures, we can filter out what animators actually want to touch.**

 <a name="2.7"></a>
 <a name="structure-large-sets"></a>